Declaration on Corporate Governance

 Financial accounting and audit, stock exchange listing

-Fresenius Medical Care prepares consolidated financial statements and a group management report as well as interim consolidated quarterly reports in accordance with the “International Financial Reporting Standards” (IFRS) as to be applied in the European Union as well as in accordance with the provisions of the German Commercial Code (Handelsgesetzbuch - HGB).
+Fresenius Medical Care prepares consolidated financial statements and a group management report as well as interim consolidated quarterly reports in accordance with the “International Financial Reporting Standards” (IFRS) as to be applied in the European Union as well as in accordance with the provisions of the German Commercial Code (Handelsgesetzbuch – HGB).
 The financial reporting is based on these statements.
 The consolidated financial statements are published within the first 90 days of the end of each fiscal year, and the consolidated quarterly reports within the first 45 days of the end of each quarter in accordance with recommendation F.2 of the Code.
-The dates for the publication of the financial results can be found in the financial calendar published here.
+The dates for the publication of the financial results can be found here.

 The Compensation Report for the year under review and the auditor’s report pursuant to section 162 of the German Stock Corporation Act, the applicable compensation system pursuant to section 87a paragraph 1 and paragraph 2 sentence 1 of the German Stock Corporation Act for the members of the Management Board of the General Partner as approved by the Company’s General Meeting as well as the latest resolution of the Company’s General Meeting on the remuneration of the members of the Supervisory Board of the Company pursuant to section 113 paragraph 3 of the German Stock Corporation Act are made publicly available here and here.